 We should be able to make something that looks presentable by the end of next week.

-Say that something looks "presentable" suggests that it usually doesn't look good.
+Saying that something looks "presentable" suggests that it sometimes doesn't look good.

 "Presentable" can also be replaced by "OK" in most of these examples:

 Do I look OK?